-The Fund, through its Core Sleeve, is subject to the risks of its underlying funds, including but not limited to: the risks of investing in equity securities; fixed-income securities (default risk and interest rate risk - if interest rates go up, bond prices go down, and if interest rates go down, bond prices go up); international securities (currency fluctuations, political risks, differences in accounting and limited availability of information); and cash position risk (the Fund may miss investment opportunities).
-Through its
+The Fund is subject to different levels of risk, based on the types and sizes of its underlying asset class allocations and its allocation strategy.
+In addition, the Fund's underlying funds may be subject to specific investment risks, including but not limited to: stock market risk (equity securities); default risk and interest rate risk - if interest rates go up, bond prices go down, and if interest rates go down, bond prices go up (bonds); and currency fluctuations, political risks, differences in accounting and limited availability of information (international securities).
+Please refer to the most recent prospectus for a more detailed explanation of the Fund's principal risks.